mohdhafeezjohari/ZenCart_Plugin/README.md

     `Callback URL : http://www.yourdomain.com.my/process_callback.php`

 - Click on `[Update]`
+- Notice that initial order status is Pending, will change to Processing once payment is success.

 - Now you can try to use MOLPay at the shop front by going thru a complete purchase procedure.